CraigMIchie1/School-Work/README.md

 The order of projects completed goes: Phys 381: Assignments are in numerical order,
-                                      Phys 481: Assignments are in numerical order, Physics Exercises,
+                                      Phys 481: Assignments are in numerical order, Phython Exercises,
                                       Monte Carlo Exercises and
                                       Monte Carlo Bootstrapping

-The Physics Exercises, Monte Carlo exercises and Monte Carlo bootstrapping projects were completed through my first semester of a Joint Masters program in Nuclear Physics through the Erasmus Mundus Program.
+The projects titled: Phython Exercises, Monte Carlo exercises and Monte Carlo bootstrapping projects were completed through my first semester of a Joint Masters program in Nuclear Physics through the Erasmus Mundus Program.